ein-wildes-nico/GIS_Analysis2_FinalProject_Paar_Flor_Wallisch/README.md

 25W GST.200UB GIS analysis techniques 2 - Final Project – Group 5: Nico Paar - Clemens Wallisch - Maximilian Flor

-Project Titel: "Which available sites are most suitable for the development of a new football stadium when considering accessibility and potential land-use conflicts?
-A case Study of Graz"
+Project Title: "Location Analysis for a new Stadium in a city like Graz"

 OVERVIEW

 The repository contains a GIS-based suitability analysis implemented in `main.ipynb`.
-The objective is to identify and rank potential locations for a new stadium in a city like Graz using spatial exclusion criteria, terrain constraints, and accessibility measures.
+The objective is to identify and rank potential locations for a new stadium using spatial exclusion criteria, terrain constraints, and accessibility measures.

-The workflow integrates OpenStreetMap data, a digital elevation model (DEM), Euclidean distances, network-based accessibility, and a weighted multi-criteria evaluation.
+The workflow integrates OpenStreetMap data, a digital elevation model (DEM), euclidean distances, network-based accessibility, and a weighted multi-criteria evaluation.